-The city conducts background checks if a volunteer works with sensitive populations such as youth or seniors or drives a city vehicle.
-Additionally, the city will conduct a background check if a volunteer will have access to confidential information, money or valuable items while performing their volunteer duties.
+The city conducts background checks using Sterling Volunteers if a volunteer works with sensitive populations such as youth or seniors, drives a city vehicle, or is representing the city without other city staff present.
+Additionally, the city will conduct a background check if a volunteer has access to confidential information, money or valuable items while performing their volunteer duties.